-According to the comparison result in Table 1, we should note that the proposed food recognition method based on the microwave oven leakage is appealing in the aspect of auto-log (low users effort demand) compared to the other two methods.
-However, due to the limitation of other comparison parameters, we place our proposed method as a complementary method coworking with the image processing and wearable device based food recognition methods.
+We summarize the comparison of the results among all the three categories of methods in Table 1.
+We should note that the proposed food recognition method based on the microwave oven leakage is appealing in the aspect of auto-log (low users effort demand) compared to the other two methods.
+However, due to the limitation of other comparison parameters, we place our proposed method as a complementary method co-working with the image processing and wearable device based food recognition methods.